The 3 Pillars of Life: A Good Night’s Sleep

 Vata-Reducing Routine to Decrease Insomnia

-There are so many herbs out there that have can have a positive effect on your sleep, the most common being chamomile, valerian, skullcap, and ashwagandha.
+- There are so many herbs out there that have can have a positive effect on your sleep, the most common being chamomile, valerian, skullcap, and ashwagandha.
 I highly recommend taking one of them as a tea or in the tincture form before bedtime.
 Also, you could try abhyanga, an Ayurvedic sleep aid massage oil.

 Consider what might be at the root of your sleep disturbance and spend time getting the support you need to unwind from the stressor.